 Now, why did that make me think of Seinfeld?
 Never mind.
 You may disagree with me, but I believe that not everything is “pin-worthy.”
 Your recipes, workouts, fashion tips, DIY projects, race recaps, and book reviews, yes.
-Your weekly training recap, trip to grandma’s, or trip to the dentist, is not (unless something unusual happened, then maybe).
+Your weekly training recap, trip to grandma’s, or visit to the dentist, is not (unless something unusual happened, then maybe).

 Using Poor Captions

 Have you ever pinned someone’s photo and noticed that the caption was something like “Paris2”?
 Meaning that they didn’t change the name they gave it before they pinned it.
 Always make sure that you update the caption on any photo that you are pinning from your blog.
-It should be relatively short, descriptive, and contain just a couple keywords.
-Don’t go crazy with hashtags, they’re not really relevant to Pinterest.
+It should be relatively short, descriptive, and contain keywords.
+Don’t bother with hashtags, they’re not really relevant to Pinterest.
 And be prepared for people who pin directly from your blog by making sure to change the “alt text” on your photo to that descriptive phrase (instead of the name of your photo).

 Not Using Descriptive Text

-Here I am talking about descriptive text on your photo.
+Here I am talking about the descriptive text on your photo.
 You know so people can tell at a glance what it is about?
 Take the time, when you are editing your photos, to make at least one that has attractive and descriptive text on the photo.
 Be consistent with your design, and don’t get too wild with fonts.
 PicMonkey and Canva are both great tools for this.
 While you’re at it, take the time to watermark your photo to help protect your rights.